ryanpapetti/MWDataDump/README.md

 ## Ryan Papetti
 ## 2021

-This repository contains a script that is meant to be packaged and delivered to AWS Lambda to periodically collect Call of Duty Modern Warfare data via their RAPIDAPI interface.
+This repository contains a script that is meant to be packaged and delivered to AWS Lambda to periodically collect Call of Duty Modern Warfare data via their RapidAPI interface.

 `lambda_function.py` is the only script required and contains code to contact RAPIDAPI endpoint, gather data, and dump it to an appropriate S3 bucket and DynamoDB table.